 Figures 2 and 3 show representative results reactions used to generate artificial elongation complexes containing transcripts of different lengths by extending or Pol II from different sources.
 Figure 4 depicts how these elongation complexes can be used to assay cotranscriptional CTD phosphorylation-dependent RNA capping.

 Fig. 2A is a diagram of DNA and RNA molecules in artificial elongation complexes.
-Fig 2B shows transcripts of different length generated using in reactions performed exactly as described in Protocol 1, in which the starting artificial elongation complexes are prepared using a synthetic RNA oligo of 20 nt (dark blue in Fig. 2A; RNA_20mer, Table 8).
+Fig 2B shows transcripts of different length generated in reactions performed exactly as described in Protocol 1, in which the starting artificial elongation complexes were prepared using a synthetic RNA oligo of 20 nt (dark blue in Fig. 2A; RNA_20mer, Table 1).
 Since we know the starting RNA length and DNA template sequence, we can determine the subset of nucleotides—ATP, CTP, GTP, or UTP—necessary to “walk” Pol II to a defined position along the template.
 The number of newly synthesized nucleotides is added to the starting size of the RNA oligonucleotide primer to determine the final expected length (RNA oligo size + number of nucleotides added).
 In the presence of ATP and UTP, Pol II can add 3 nt to the 20 nt RNA oligo to generate elongation complexes containing a 23mer RNA.
 If one washes away unincorporated ATP and UTP and then adds ATP and CTP, the 20 nt oligo is extended by 2 nt to make a 25mer, and if one then again washes away unincorporated nucleotides and adds ATP and GTP, the transcript is extended an additional 4 nt to make a 29mer.
-Since the newly generated transcripts correspond to the expected RNA size , one knows that using this method (i) the RNA oligo is correctly positioned at the Pol II exit channel during assembly and (ii) active Pol II elongation complexes have been assembled.
+Since the newly generated transcripts correspond to the expected RNA size and since nearly all of the radiolabeled 23mers can be quantitatively chased into longer products, one knows that using this method (i) the RNA oligo is correctly positioned at the Pol II exit channel during assembly and (ii) radiolabeled RNAs are associated with active Pol II elongation complexes.

-Fig. 2C shows a variation of the protocol, in which the starting elongation complexes are prepared using the same DNA template and non-template strand oligos and an RNA oligo (RNA_29mer, Table 8) that contains an additional 9 nucleotides at its 5’-end but is otherwise identical in sequence to the 20 nt RNA oligo.
+Fig. 2C shows a variation of the protocol, in which the starting elongation complexes were prepared using the same DNA template and non-template strand oligos and an RNA oligo (RNA_29mer, Table 1) that contains an additional 9 nucleotides at its 5’-end but is otherwise identical in sequence to the 20 nt RNA oligo.
 Because the starting RNA length is 29 nt in this case, elongation complexes containing 32mer, 34mer, and 38mer transcripts can be generated using the same Pol II walking steps described above.

 Depending on scope of analysis, this method allows flexibility in the source of Pol II.
 In figure 3 we compare “walking” reactions using Pol II from different sources.
 In the reactions shown in the first 4 lanes, artificial elongation complexes were assembled with endogenous, wild type Pol II purified from either rat liver or fission yeast and walked as described above to generate 23mers or 25mers.
-The rat and fission yeast Pol II used in these reactions was purified to near homogeneity using multiple chromatographic steps.
+The rat and fission yeast Pol IIs used in these reactions were purified to near homogeneity using multiple chromatographic steps.